-Each local board of education that holds membership in TSBA may select delegates from its board to attend the Delegate Assembly and serve as voting members.
-The number of delegates that each board may designate is specified in Article IX of TSBA’s Constitution and Bylaws and determined by the student population of the school district as follows:
+Each local Board of Education that holds membership in TSBA may select Delegates from its Board to attend the Delegate Assembly and serve as voting members.
+Each Board must submit the names of Delegates and Alternates.
+The number of Delegates that each Board may designate is specified in TSBA’s Constitution and Bylaws and determined by the student population of the school district as seen below.

 |Less than 2,000||2|